GOP moves to Plan B after health care failure

 "We need to stay here on the weekend and have an all-day conference," Weber said, noting that the one-hour weekly meetings weren't enough time to work through the sticking points.

-Webster, who didn't vote for Ryan for speaker in January, even complimented Ryan and said that he texted the speaker over the weekend when some conservative media figures pushed for him to step down and told him "don't even think about it.
+Weber, who didn't vote for Ryan for speaker in January, even complimented Ryan and said that he texted the speaker over the weekend when some conservative media figures pushed for him to step down and told him "don't even think about it.
 You're doing a good job.
 My prayers and my support are with you."

 Still hard to govern